Fyodor Dostoevsky: Death

+It was this parable of transgression, repentance, and forgiveness that he wished to leave as a last heritage to his children, and it may well be seen as his own ultimate understanding of the meaning of his life and the message of his work.

 Among Dostoevsky's last words was his quotation of : "But John forbad him, saying, I have a need to be baptised of thee, and comest thou to me?
 And Jesus answering said unto him, Suffer it to be so now: for thus it becometh us to fulfil all righteousness", and he finished with "Hear now—permit it.
 Do not restrain me!".
 His last words to his wife Anna were: "Remember, Anya, I have always loved you passionately and have never been unfaithful to you ever, even in my thoughts!"
 When he died, his body was placed on a table, following Russian custom.
 He was interred in the Tikhvin Cemetery at the Alexander Nevsky Convent, near his favourite poets, Nikolay Karamzin and Vasily Zhukovsky.
 It is unclear how many attended his funeral.
 According to one reporter, more than 100,000 mourners were present, while others describe attendance between 40,000 and 50,000.
 His tombstone is inscribed with lines from the New Testament: